 Choose ingredients based on what product you are making, for what skin type and what benefits you want the ingredient to offer.
-That way you can create a great performing product without spending a fortune.
+That way you can create a great-performing product without spending a fortune.

 3) Buy what you need

-It is tempting to buy larger quantities of ingredients, as the price per ml or gram is less the larger the quantity you buy, BUT if you are not going to use it all within its shelf life then you’ll end up buying more that you need and wasting ingredients and money.
+It is tempting to buy larger quantities of ingredients, as the price per ml or gram is lower the larger the quantity you buy, BUT if you are not going to use it all within its shelf life then you’ll end up buying more that you need and wasting ingredients and money.
 When you plan everything out first you’ll know how much of what you need and will minimize waste.

 4) Get the technique perfected first